Xilinx/inference-server/docs/backends/zendnn.rst

 Download the ZenDNN packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can download the TF+ZenDNN and/or PT+ZenDNN packages from the `ZenDNN developer downloads <ZenDNN_download_>`_.
+You can download the TF+ZenDNN and/or PT+ZenDNN packages from the `ZenDNN developer downloads <ZenDNN_download>`_.
-Before downloading these packages, you will be required to read and agree to the End User License Agreement (EULA).
+Before downloading these packages, you will be required to read and agree to the :term:`EULA`.

 1. For TensorFlow: download ``TF_v2.10_ZenDNN_v4.0_C++_API.zip``
 2. For PyTorch: download ``PT_v1.12_ZenDNN_v4.0_C++_API.zip``